Eleven-Trading/TradeNote/README.md

 ### TradeNote
 #### 1_ Pull image from DockerHub
 Pull image from [DockerHub](https://hub.docker.com/r/eleventrading/tradenote/tags "DockerHub")
+- Stable, production tags are simply identified by version number.
+Example 7.7.7.
+The community and myself do our best to test and limit bugs on stable versions but if you encounter any please let me know via GitHub issues or Discord.
+- Development, beta or test tags are marked with an underscore and description.
+Example : 7.7.7_beta

 ```
 docker pull eleventrading/tradenote:<tag>
 ```
+Alternatively, you can [build the image](#build-image-locally) yourself

 #### 2_ Run image
 ```